Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Methodology

 provides a variational characterization of the spectrum.
 The eigenvalues can be determined via the Courant-Fischer min-max principle:

 This property is instrumental in many physics-informed learning frameworks.
 For instance, Dai et al. \cite{dai2024subspace} leverage this property to construct loss functions based on minimizing the Rayleigh quotient, thereby training neural networks to find eigenpairs without labeled data.

-However, in our non-selfadjoint Steklov setting, the sesquilinear form $a(u, u)$ becomes complex-valued due to the complex refractive index $n({x})$.
-Consequently, the Rayleigh quotient $\mathcal{R}(u)$ maps to the complex plane $\mathbb{C}$, which is not an ordered field.
-The concepts of minimization and maximization are mathematically ill-defined for complex numbers.
-Furthermore, even if one considers the modulus $|\mathcal{R}(u)|$, the stationary points of the magnitude of the Rayleigh quotient do not generally correspond to the eigenvalues of the non-selfadjoint operator.
-This fundamental lack of variational bounds renders standard optimization-based spectral solvers ineffective, necessitating the supervised operator learning approach adopted in this work. \end{itemize}
+However, in the non-self-adjoint case, the above property does not hold. \end{itemize}